 Know When to Help

 If the bird is injured, do not attempt to care for it yourself.
 This is illegal.
 Contact a licensed wildlife rehab center immediately.
 Learn what to do if you find an abandoned bird nest or baby bird.

-Join NestWatch to Report Your Nesting Birds
+Join NestWatch to Report Nesting Birds

 Help scientists learn more about nesting birds and their behavior by signing up for the NestWatch program from the Cornell Lab of Ornithology.
 Get certified and then monitor and report on nests in your yard or anywhere nearby.
 The website offers plenty of great resources on birds and their nests, and your data will help monitor the health of bird populations around the globe.
-Visit NestWatch here.